tonyleidong/OptimalFlow/docs/index.rst

       * *Hardly omission* - Using *Pipeline Cluster Traversal Experiments*, to cross-experiment with combined permuted input datasets, feature selection, and model selection;

-      * *Scalable* - Each module could add new algorithms easily due to its ensemble and reusable coding design;
+      * *Scalable & Consistency* - Each module could add new algorithms easily due to its ensemble & reusable design; no extra needs to modify existing codes for new experiment

       * *Adaptable* - *Pipeline Cluster Traversal Experiments* makes it easier to adapt unseen datasets with the right pipeline;